Martín Palermo: Managerial career

+In May 2012, Carlos Bilardo recommended Palermo for the open manager position at Estudiantes de La Plata stating "He can manage it, he is a man from the club" Bilardo also mention that the previous times that he had recommended someone (Alejandro Sabella and Diego Simeone) Estudiantes had won championships.

-On the 26 November 2012, Palermo was announced as the head coach of Godoy Cruz Antonio Tomba alongside former teammate Roberto Abbondanzieri.
+On 26 November 2012, Palermo was announced as the head coach of Godoy Cruz alongside former teammate Roberto Abbondanzieri.
 Placing fourteenth in the Argentine Primera Division Torneo Inicial and seventh place in the Argentine Primera Division Torneo Final of the recently known as Superliga.
 As the 2012–13 season ended so did his tenure at the club.

-On the 18 April 2014, Palermo was appointed as head coach of Arsenal de Sarandi.
+On 18 April 2014, Palermo was appointed as head coach of Arsenal de Sarandi.
 He took charge for the 2014–15 season, where the club managed to place in ninth.
 On 19 April 2015, he announced his departure from the club, resigning from his position.

-His next role was with Chilsean side Union Espanola; In his first season, 2016–17, they finished as the runner-up of the Chilean Primera Division.
-However in his second season, with results suffering the club decided to part ways with Palermo in November 2018.
+His next role was with Chilean side Unión Española; In his first tournament, 2016 Torneo Apertura, they finished in third place of the Chilean Primera Division, and runners-up in the 2017 Campeonato Nacional.
+However, in November 2018, with results suffering the club decided to part ways with Palermo.

-Palermo returned to management and on 22 January 2019, when he was confirmed as the new manager of Mexican side C.F.
-Pachuca on a one year deal after Pako Ayestarán resigned.
-He left at the end of his contract, and did not get another job until November 2020, when he was appointed the manager of Curicó Unido, his time there was largely unsuccessful and nine months later he resigned from his post.
+Palermo returned to management and on 22 January 2019, when he was confirmed as the new manager of Mexican side Pachuca on a one-year deal after Pako Ayestarán resigned.
+He left at the end of his contract, and did not get another job until November 2020, when he was appointed the manager of Curicó Unido; his time there was largely unsuccessful and nine months later he resigned from his post.

+Back to Argentina, on 30 September 2021, Palermo became the manager of Aldosivi; but on May 2022 Palermo resigned after a falling with the club management.
+On November of that same year, Palermo is presented as the new coach of Platense.
+During his time at the helm of Platense, Palermo would lead them to the final of the 2023 Copa de la Liga Profesional, but his team would lose 1–0 to Rosario Central and he would subsequently resigned from his post at Platense.

+On February 2024, Palermo agree to become the new head coach of the Paraguayan team Olimpia.
+On his first year with the team, Martín Palermo won his first title as a club manager.

+Palermo was sacked by Olimpia on 10 April 2025, with the club in the fifth position of the Apertura.
+On 3 September, he replaced Renato Paiva at the helm of Campeonato Brasileiro Série A club Fortaleza.